WHAT ARE THE BEST LUBRICANTS FOR ANAL SEX?

 There’s also a hybrid (part water, part silicone) toy-safe lubricant that increases the lubricity.
 We like this variety of lube because it offers enhanced lubrication and a slippery feeling in addition to the benefits mentioned above for traditional water-based lubes.
 Not all water-based lubes are created equal, however.
 Our team of medical experts recommends Flip Lube because it’s iso-osmolar, meaning it won’t dehydrate your cells, which reduces your risk of irritation, tearing, and ultimately, STD transmission.

-The benefit of using a glass toy set, like the Dosha 3-Piece Glass Anal Plug Kit or another compatible material, is that you can use silicone lube.
+The benefit of using a glass toy set, like the Future Method Glass Anal Dilator Set or another compatible material, is that you can use silicone lube.
 So, when you switch to the real thing, you won’t have to change lubes.
 You’ll experience maximum slip from start to finish.

 Anal Sex (With or Without Condoms):